nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 ### Blazor Server

-Serves-up static or dynamic pages to clients, based on ASP.NET Core technologies, and utilizes SignalR for back-end communications with each Web Client connection (WebSockets).
-Back-end data interop is built-in, and web page interactions are handled locally and by the server depending on the type of action.
+- Serves-up static or dynamic pages to clients.
+- Is based on ASP.NET Core technologies.
+- Utilizes SignalR for back-end communications with each Web Client connection (aka WebSockets).
+- Back-end data interop is built-in, and web page interactions are handled locally and by the server depending on the type of action.

+Purpose:

-Useful for for embedded applications and apps running on the local network.
+- Useful for for embedded applications and apps running on the local network.

+Limitations:

-Some limitation on performance due to WRRC round-trip time requirements.
+- Some lack of performance due to WRRC round-trip time between client and server.

+Deploy a new Blazor Server using dotnet:

+- `dotnet new blazorserver -o MyBlazorServerProject -f net6.0`
+- This creates a new Blazor Server Project named "MyBlazorServerProject" using the DotNET 6+ SDK.

 ### Blazor Hybrid

-Define UI layout and functionality, similar to React and Vue, and integrates with .NET MAUI for managing multi-platform support such as Android, iOS, and Linux.
-Designed for native apps, desktop, and mobile.
+- Define UI layout and functionality.
+- Similar to React and Vue.
+- Integrates with .NET MAUI for managing multi-platform support for Android, iOS, and Linux.
+- Designed for native apps, desktop, and mobile.

 ## Blazor vs Razor